Bororo: Lifestyle

-Traditionally hunters and gatherers, under the influence of the missionaries and then of the Brazilian authorities more recently, they were put into agriculture, which now ensures their subsistence.
+Traditionally hunters and gatherers, under the influence of the missionaries and then of the Brazilian authorities more recently, were put into agriculture, which now ensures their subsistence.
 Men hunt and women, especially in the Rio Vermelho region, plant and harvest recently introduced cassava, maize and rice.
 Since agriculture is practiced only by women, they are becoming increasingly important, particularly as a result of the scarcity of game.
 The Bororos practice many rituals including: